gbmhunter/blog/content/electronics/components/comparators/_index.md

 ## Open-Drain Output Comparators

-Open-drian output comparators require an extra pull-up resistor on the output (when compared to push-pull output comparators) to enable hystersis.
+Open-drain output comparators require an extra pull-up resistor on the output (when compared to push-pull output comparators) to enable hystersis.
 This resistor, along with the feedback resistor, will create a voltage divider and introduce some error when the output is high.
 To keep this error small, it is recommended that `\( R_{FB} > 100 \times R_{pullup} \)`.

 ## PCB Surface Leakage